|

 Nile, Kenya to chair Nile initiative, Unquiet Flows the Nile, and Claiming

+the Nile.
 The articles highlight the, competing aspirations of the

 riparian and suggest the need for cooperation, consultation, and